It Just Won't Do: Commercial performance

 In the United Kingdom, "It Just Won't Do" became a mainstay on radio throughout mid-2002.
 Following its physical release, it debuted and peaked at number 14 on the UK Singles Chart, becoming Tim Deluxe's only top-40 UK hit and Sam Obernik's first.
 The single spent seven weeks in the top 100, giving both musicians their longest-charting hit.
 In Ireland, the song peaked at number 26 on the Irish Singles Chart and remained in the top 30 for three weeks.
-It became a top-10 hit in the Netherlands and Spain, peaking at number six on the Dutch Top 40, number 10 on the Dutch Single Top 100, and number seven on Spain's PROMUSICAE chart.
+It became a top-10 hit in the Netherlands and Spain, peaking at number six on the Dutch Top 40, number 10 on the Dutch Single Top 100, and number seven on Spain's Promusicae chart.
 According to the Dutch Top 40, it was the Netherlands' 52nd-most-successful single of 2002.

 Across the rest of Europe, "It Just Won't Do" entered the top 20 in the Flanders region of Belgium and appeared within the lower reaches of the charts in France, Germany, and Switzerland.
 It became a significant dance hit, topping Music & Medias Dance Traxx chart for 14 weeks and tying the record for the most weeks spent at number one on this ranking, along with Roger Sanchez's "Another Chance".
 On the Eurochart Hot 100, the single reached number 55 in late July.
 In 2006, the track charted in Hungary, peaking at number eight on the Single Top 40.
 It also found success in Australia, where it peaked at number 13 on the ARIA Singles Chart, topped the ARIA Club Chart, and earned a gold certification for shipping over 35,000 copies in Australia alone.
-In September 2003, the song appeared on the US Billboard Hot Dance Radio Airplay chart for a single week, at number 39.
+In September 2003, the song appeared on the US Billboard Dance Radio Airplay chart for a single week, at number 39.